Royal Albert Hall

 Royal Albert Hall attracts over 1.7 million people each year who come to enjoy the live experience of world-renowned operas and musical concerts.
 This iconic venue is also open to the public to tour and hosts free exhibitions during the day.
 Royal Albert Hall is a Grade I listed building because of the distinguished design with a profound history and is held in trust for the nation’s benefit with a mission to promote the Arts and Sciences.

+Getting to Royal Alber Hall from Clayton Hotel Chiswick is really easy.
 Walk 3 minutes to Gunnersbury Station and take the District Line service to Upminster.
 Get off at South Kensington.
 Walk to Bus Stop E outside South Kensington Station and take bus 360 to Royal Albert Hall (Stop RC).